 4.You will get enhanced design functionality.
 That is because of more excellent EMI shielding, controlled impedance attributes, and better quality of design.
 Furthermore, you are getting a simple routine procedure.
 Figure 4 shows an example of how the final form of a PCB routing procedure may look like.

 So, what do these benefits mean for you?
 Should you go for a multilayer PCB or not?
 Let us help you with that.
 Fundamentally, if you want lightweight, small, and high quality, you should go for a multilayer PCB.
 Also, if your design is complicated, multilayer PCB will be your savior.
-However, if you are not worried about weight and size, then other PCBs can be a cheaper solution.
+However, if you are not worried about weight and size, other PCBs can be cheaper.

 In this section, we discussed the advantages of the multilayer PCB.
 In the next section, we will list down its limitations.

 Limitations of Multilayer PCB

 Well, few limitations come when you are dealing with multilayer PCB.
 It is essential to consider them before finalizing whether you should go for them or not.

 2.More Manufacturing Time.
-If you are time conscious or have less time to complete the project, then this is a major limitation.
+If you are time conscious or have less time to complete the project, this is a major limitation.

 3.Complex Repair.
 Multilayer PCB needs a more complicated mending procedure when you compare them with other types of PCBs.

 So, these are the only main limitations that should bother you before making a choice.
 Tell us in the comments below if they matter to you.
 Figure 5 demonstrates that a smartphone can be used to analyze the printed circuit boards.
 Is it not that amazing?